Imperial Mausoleum: Transfer

 The mausoleum was inaugurated by President Getúlio Vargas in 1939, with the arrival of the remains of Emperor Pedro II and Empress Teresa Cristina.
-They were repatriated from the Pantheon of the House of Braganza at the Monastery of São Vicente de Fora in Lisbon, Portugal in 1925, during the celebrations of the centenary of Dom Pedro II's birth; and were housed for a few years in the Church of Our Lady of Mount Carmel, the Metropolitan Cathedral of Rio de Janeiro at the time and former Imperial Chapel.
+They were repatriated from the Pantheon of the House of Braganza at the Monastery of São Vicente de Fora in Lisbon, Portugal in 1925, during the celebrations of the centenary of Dom Pedro II's birth; and were housed for a few years in the Church of Our Lady of Mount Carmel (the Metropolitan Cathedral of Rio de Janeiro at the time and former Imperial Chapel).

-The remains of Princess Isabel and the Count of Eu were interred there in the 1950s, repatriated from the House of Orléans Mausoleum in Dreux, France.
+The remains of Princess Isabel and the Count of Eu were interred there in the 1970s, repatriated from the mausoleum of the House of Orléans in Dreux, France.

 The last remains to be interred in the mausoleum were those of the emperors' grandson, Prince Pedro de Alcântara, and his wife, Countess Elizabeth Dobrženský von Dobrženitz, transferred from the municipal cemetery of the city in 1990.